 Minnesota LLC Annual Report

 An Annual report is essential for all business types.
-It authenticates that the information provided to the Secretary Of the State is accurate & updated.
+It authenticates that the information provided to the Secretary of State is accurate & updated.
 The information provided in the annual report helps the State officials to ensure that all the companies pay taxes.
 The Minnesota Annual Report is filed with the Minnesota Secretary of State.
+Note that the LLC Annual Report is not the same as the Certificate of Good Standing in Minnesota.

 Does the State of Minnesota Require an Annual Report Filing?

 In the State of Minnesota, it is mandatory for all Business Entities to file an Annual Report.
-This includes all the legal entities such as C Corporations, Limited Partnerships, Limited Liability Companies, bound to file the Annual Report.
+This includes all the legal entities, such as C Corporations, Limited Partnerships, and Limited Liability Companies, that are bound to file the Annual Report.

 How to File a Minnesota LLC Annual Report

-The Minnesota LLC Annual Report can be filed online, or it can be filed by mail.
+The Minnesota LLC Annual Report can be filed online or by mail.
 A Minnesota LLC has to file the Annual report with the Minnesota Secretary of State by December 31st every year.
+In Minnesota, annual reports can be filed with the Secretary of State online by following a few simple steps.

-Hover the mouse over the Busines & Liens tab.
+- Step 2: Hover the mouse over the Business & Liens tab.
 Click on the “Business Filings Online Link.”

-On the next page, enter your Business Name or File Number in the box & click on the search tab.
+- Step 3: On the next page, enter your Business Name or File Number in the box & click on the search tab

-On the next page, you can log in to your account or create one, if you do not have one.
+- Step 5: On the next page, you can log in to your account or create one if you do not have one.

 Filing Minnesota LLC Annual Report By Mail